 This one’s important.
 Children are very impressionable and pick-up their characteristics from their parents.
 So, before you begin teaching your kids lessons about finance how about begin improving your habits yourself.
 You can learn about budgeting, credit, saving, financial literacy and more from our education centre here.

 About Marble Financial Inc. (CSE: MRBL; OTCQB: MRBLF).
 We are a group of forward-thinking financial technology experts that fully understand the benefits and drawbacks of credit in Canada.
-Marble helps Canadians rebuild their credit to gain access to prime lending.
+Marble helps Canadians improve their credit to gain access to prime lending.
 Through our industry-leading proprietary technology solutions Fast- Track, Score-Up, and Credit-Meds.
 Since 2016, Marble is proud to have empowered thousands of Canadians to a positive financial future.
 We continue to establish ourselves as leaders in financial wellness.